 Outcome Assessment Strategy Demonstrate an expanded knowledge base in research methodologies and techniques.
-Successful completion of the described courses and APPE rotation 2.
-Conduct experiments with minimal guidance.
-Completion of independent research project in the P3 year and evaluation of laboratory notebook entries.
-3. Critically read and evaluate primary research literature and apply it to their research project.
-Journal club presentation of an assigned reading.
-Successfully manage their time to complete a research project.
-Successful completion of assigned project.
-5. Gain laboratory experiences to increase competitive position when applying for industrial or academic research fellowships or positions.
-Track number of students applying for or entering research positions following graduation.
-6. Disseminate their research at a local, regional, or national meeting.
-Present research at the NM Student Research Symposium Submission of the project to local, regional, or national meeting and/or submission to a journal.
-Presentation of research at the NM Student Research Symposium 7.
-Use the scientific method, generate hypotheses, and/or design experiments.
-Completion of lab notebook with required elements.
+Successful completion of the described courses and APPE rotation Critically read and evaluate primary research literature and apply it to their research project.
+Formulation of research question Successfully manage their time to complete a research project.
+Successful completion of assigned project Gain experiences to increase competitive position when applying for industrial or academic research fellowships or positions.
+Track number of students applying for or entering research positions following graduation 5.
+Disseminate their research at a local, regional, or national meeting.
+Submission of the project to local, regional, or national meeting and/or submission to a journal.